-The Department of Health Services (DHS) offers technical assistance and support to county agencies participating in the Community Recovery Services (CRS) program.
+The following information is for counties participating in the Community Recovery Services (CRS) program.

 Documentation oversight requirements

 The Division of Care and Treatment Services will request a random sample of CRS consumer documentation from counties on an annual or biannual basis, depending on program size as listed in the table below.

 |1-9 consumers||30% of consumer materials and CRS consumer list annually (once per year)|

 |10+ consumers||15% of consumer materials and CRS consumer list biannually (twice per year)|

 Counties have 15 business days to email the most recently completed materials to the Division of Care and Treatment Services.

 A list of consumers in the CRS program should be sent to DCTS at the same time the requested random sample of consumer documentation is sent, either annually or biannually.
 This list should provide information on all consumers enrolled at that time.
 There is no required format for this list.
 DCTS has created an optional template (EXCEL) for this list.